Travelling with children

 Travelling in a different cabin to your children

 When flying Air New Zealand, you can travel in one cabin class and leave your children in another.
-The only exception is our service between London and Auckland, NZ001 and NZ002.

 - Children must all be at least five years old

 - You will need to pay the full adult fare for their seat

 - You must collect and care for your children at the end of the flight, and during any stopovers